-PBM have been working to extend the Life of Mine for both BHX and PKM operations and as a result have increased exploration activities with the Contract Area.
-Discrepancies between the central Government of Lao and Provincial Governments issuing of exploration area licences within the PBM Contract Area has led to a situation where a number of 3rd party companies are encroaching on PBM's Contract Area and or mining lease rights as well as an increase in ASM.
+PBM have been working to extend the Life of Mine for both BHX and PKM operations and as a result have increased exploration activities within the Contract Area.
+Discrepancies between the central Government of Lao and Provincial Governments issuing of exploration area licences within the PBM Contract Area has led to a situation where several 3rd party companies are encroaching on PBM's Contract Area and or mining lease rights as well as an increase in ASM.